 After shaking vigorously, continue the dilution series by adding 1 mL of suspension A to 9 mL of MBS in a test tube.
 Continue this ten-fold dilution series another four times to give dilutions up to 10-6 g per mL.
 (EDITOR: have NEWLY GENERATED Figure 1 onscreen throughout 3.3 and 3.4.).

-MED: Talent shakes A then pipettes 1 mL from A to new tube with 9 mL MBS in it.
+MED: Talent shakes jar A then pipettes 1 mL from A to new tube B with 9 mL MBS in it.

 CU: Talent continues, vortexes, pipettes 1 mL from B to new tube C.

-Next, inoculate five replicate tubes, each containing 9 mL of MBS with 1 mL each of the dilutions 10- (read “ten to the minus ”) to 10-.
+Next, inoculate five replicate tubes, each containing 9 mL of MBS with 1 mL of each of the dilutions 10-1 (read “ten to the minus one”) to 10-5.
+This results in five replicates tubes for each dilution from 10-2 to 10-6.
 Cap the tubes loosely.

-MED: Talent inoculates tubes.
+MED: Talent inoculates five tubes from Jar A to create 5 replicates of the 10-2 dilution.

 CU: Talent caps tubes.

 Finally, incubate the tubes for a full four weeks in an area exposed to sunlight.
 Observe the tubes for algal growth once every seven days (TEXT: Check tubes every 7 days).
+Tubes exhibiting algal growth will appear green

+3.5.1.a Talent walks out of room with tubes.

-Tubes exhibiting algal growth will appear greenWIDE/MED: Talent places tubes in for incubation.
+3.5.1.b WIDE/MED: Talent places tubes in greenhouse or outside area with sunlight for incubation.

+3.5.2.
 MED: Talent returns to tubes and examines for growth.